Sarasota Chefs Share Their Secrets

 Oh, I almost forgot.
 We had some dessert too.
 As you would expect at a fancy place like that…

 This was their last cooking class for the season.
 But, fear not.
 They’ll be more opportunities next fall.
-Here’s a link so you can look into things.
 I highly recommend that you check one out!

 Day Two – Wok Wok Baby

-My depth of knowledge about the art of Asian style cooking is pretty shallow.
+My depth of knowledge about the art of Asian-style cooking is pretty shallow.
 I’ll admit that.
 I LOVE the cuisine.
-But, have know real idea how it should be prepared.
-I mean, yes, I can re-heat some left over pad thai in my microwave.
+But, have no real idea how it should be prepared.
+I mean, yes, I can re-heat some leftover pad thai in my microwave.
 I think we can all agree that’s not cooking.

 But, I have a little secret (OK, maybe it’s not so secret).
 It’s not what you know, but who you know.
 And I know Chef Lam Lum.
 And, you should too!

 That’s Chef Lum doing what he does best.
 Again, tools come into play here.
 And, he knows how to use them!
 When you watch someone do something that you know is complicated, but made to seem so effortless, it’s like watching a magic trick.

 Take a fairly standard list of ingredients, add some specialized techniques, and, voila!
 MAGIC!
 Oh, it helps to have some special tricks up your sleeve.

 Alright, don’t panic.
 You can get these ingredients locally, just not at Publix.